TechnicalPursuit/TIBET/doc/markdown/tibet-type.1.md

     The name of the dna (essentially a directory reference) to clone and process to produce the new type.
 The default is `default`.
-Other options are `content` for `TP.core.Content` subtypes, `controller` for `TP.core.Controller` subtypes, `computedtag` for `TP.tag.ComputedTag` and `templatedtag` for `TP.tag.TemplatedTag` subtypes.
+Other options are `content` for `TP.core.Content` subtypes, `controller` for `TP.core.Controller` subtypes, `actiontag`, `computedtag`, `infotag`, and `templatedtag` for `TP.tag.*` subtypes.
 (As you can see the dna name is often simply the lowercased name of a type to use as the supertype, but each does in fact refer to a unique dna directory.

   * `--config` :
     Used as the name of the config package in the cfg package file that the